ey242/KiVA/README.md

 We provide some basic analyses that compare model and human performance on KiVA under the analysis folder.

-We provide two tables that summarize the mean accuracies and standard errors across 14 different transformations and 3 question types (cross-domain, within-domain and extrapolation).
+* Comparing models and humans: We provide two tables that summarize the mean accuracies and standard errors across 14 different transformations and 3 question types (cross-domain, within-domain and extrapolation).
 Table14_fullbenchmark_withoutkids.xlsx compares models to adults on the full benchmark.
 Table14_400samples_withkids.xlsx compares models to both children and adults on a random subset of the benchmark completed by children.

-We provide a table of the frequency of option labels selected by each model in Model_option_frequency.xlsx.
+* Analyzing model errors and biases: We provide a table of the frequency of option labels selected by each model in Model_option_frequency.xlsx.
 We provide a table of the frequency of different types of wrong responses (incorrect transformation, "No change", "Doesn't apply") made by each model in Model_wrong_frequency.xlsx.

 [1] Downs, L., Francis, A., Koenig, N., Kinman, B., Hickman, R., Reymann, K., ... & Vanhoucke, V. (2022, May).
 Google scanned objects: A high-quality dataset of 3d scanned household items.
 In 2022 International Conference on Robotics and Automation (ICRA) (pp. 2553-2560).
 IEEE.